mm53bar/minnie-omniauth/README.md

-#Minnie-LDAP
+#Minnie-OmniAuth

-minnie-ldap is an authentication strategy for the [minnie gem](https://github.com/mm53bar/minnie).
+minnie-omniauth is an authentication strategy for the [minnie gem](https://github.com/mm53bar/minnie).

+###First Things First

+Make sure you know what you're doing with OmniAuth.
+Check out the Railscast at [http://railscasts.com/episodes/235-omniauth-part-1](http://railscasts.com/episodes/235-omniauth-part-1)

 ###Install

+All good with Omniauth.
+OK - let's get going.

-Add minnie-ldap to your Gemfile
+Add minnie-omniauth to your Gemfile

-     gem 'minnie-ldap'
+     gem 'minnie-omniauth'

 Now follow the instructions for the minnie gem to run the generator.
 Here's a hint:

      bundle exec rails generate minnie:install

+Then run the minnie-omniauth installer to get a sessions_controller that works with OmniAuth:

+     bundle exec rails generate minnie-omniauth:install

+Now generate a User model with this command:

+     bundle exec rails generate model User uid:string name:string username:string access_token:string access_token_secret:string

-Now get rid of the generated lines in the user model so that your model looks like this:
+And update the generated User model so that your model looks like this:

      class User < ActiveRecord::Base
-       include Minnie::User::Ldap
+       include Minnie::User::Omniauth
      end

-You'll also need to add a username to the migration.
-Try this on the command line:

-     bundle exec rails g migration AddUsernameToUsers username:string
+Lastly, make sure you've set up your provider's callback in config/routes.rb:

+     match '/auth/:provider/callback', to: 'sessions#create'

+Replace :provider with the name of the OmniAuth strategy you're using.

 You're all done!
 Now try to sign in to your app at [/signin](http://localhost:3000/signin).
-Make sure you use a valid LDAP user.

 ###Issues